HalaAlkhatib-81/LSH_Efficiency/README.md

-# Proyecto_Algoritmica
+# LSH Efficiency

-Comprobar la eficiencia del Locality Sensitive Hashing (LSH) en cuanto a detectar similitud entre documentos de texto.
+Program to check Locality Sensitive Hashing (LSH) efficiency for text document similarity detection and compare to other strategies.